SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 ```

 :::warning
 In the last example you may find yourself saying 'the values of Observation Method should come from a controlled vocabulary!'.
-TaxonWorks does not yet support this (see issue TODO) - in such cases teams should agree on and document the expected set of terms.
+TaxonWorks does not yet support this (TODO issue #?) - in such cases teams should agree on and document the expected set of terms.
 (Filtering can be used to weed out incorrect values.)
 :::

 ---